Nelly Sfeir Gonzalez: Early life and education

 Following high school, Sfeir-Gonzalez studied law at night while working as a clerk at the Romecin department store during the day.
 Sfeir-Gonzalez studied law at the Higher University of San Andrés (Universidad Mayor de San Andres) in La Paz.
 She was one of only two women in the graduating class, the other being Graciela Lara de Peñaranda.
 During her time at UMSA, Sfeir-Gonzalez played an active role in the fight for women's suffrage in Bolivia, serving as the president of the Union Femenina Universitaria (Women’s Student Union) and organizing protest marches in 1952 to advocate for women to receive the right to vote in Bolivian national elections, which resulted in Bolivian women obtaining such right.
-She was also a co-founder of the University Student Theater at UMSA, helping to stage "Nuestra Natacha" by Alejandro Casona as the innaugural production.
+She was also a co-founder of the University Student Theater at UMSA, helping to stage "Nuestra Natacha" by Alejandro Casona as the inaugural production.

-She married civil engineer Walter Gonzalez Gonzalez in 1953 and they raised five sons together.
+She married civil engineer Walter Gonzalez Gonzalez in 1953 and they raised five sons together, including Dr. Walter Ramiro Gonzalez, business executive Mauricio Gonzalez Sfeir, corporate lawyer Javier Gonzalez Sfeir, Dr. Fernando Gonzalez Sfeir and CPA Sergio Antonio Gonzalez.
 Her father Emilio Sfeir was a hero of Bolivian counter-intelligence during the Guerra del Chaco against Paraguay (Chaco War).

 Her paternal uncle was the Most Reverend Pietro Sfair, Titular Archbishop of Nisibis (Nusaybin) of the Maronite Catholic Church of Antioch.
 Her older sister Blanca Filomena Sfeir Cabero, an economist who earned a Master's degree in business studies from the University of Iowa in 1950, was the first woman from Bolivia to receive a scholarship from the Institute of International Education (the predecessor to the Fulbright Scholarship) and served as chief procurement officer for Corporacion Minera de Bolivia—COMIBOL.
 First cousin Jose Antonio Teran Cabero (known as "El Soldado") is a two-time winner of the Bolivian national poetry prize.
 A nephew was entertainer Alejandro Hangano Cassab (el "Gran Sandy", famous for his summertime appearances at the Festival de Vina del Mar in Chile.
 One of her sons, Mauricio Gonzalez Sfeir served as Secretary of Energy of Bolivia.
 One of her grandsons was the first Bolivian-American to be awarded a Rhodes Scholarship.